-B. Birds - this provision applies only to birds.
-Tenants may, provided they adhere to the requirements of this policy, own birds in addition to fish and in addition to a domestic cat or a domestic dog.

-- 1. No prior approval is required for birds kept in accordance with the terms of this policy.
-The Housing Authority must be notified of the presence of birds.
-A form will be provided by the Housing Authority for the Tenant to complete. - 2.
-The only birds permitted under this policy are parakeets and birds that are no larger than a canary. - 3.
+- B. Birds this provision applies only to birds.
+Tenants may, provided they adhere to the requirements of this policy, own birds in addition to fish and in addition to a domestic cat or a domestic dog. - No prior approval is required for birds kept in accordance with the terms of this policy.
+Gateway Crossing must be notified of the presence of birds.
+A form will be provided by Gateway Crossing for the Tenant to complete. - The only birds permitted under this policy are parakeets and birds that are no larger than a canary. - 3.
 Only two (2) birds shall be permitted in a Unit.
-Birds shall not be housed for breeding purposes. - 4.
-Parakeet means that specific breed of bird and not any other member of the Parrot family. - 5.
+Birds shall not be housed for breeding purposes.

+- Parakeet means that specific breed of bird and not any other member of the Parrot family. - 5.
 Birds are not to be left unattended outside of the Unit, even if caged. - 6.
 Any Tenant owning a Hornbill or other small member of the Parrot family prior to December 31, 2000 shall not be required to remove that bird from the Unit.
-The Housing Authority must be notified of the presence of any such birds.
-A form will be provided by the Housing Authority for the Tenant to complete.
-Any replacement birds obtained must be in strict compliance with the requirements of Item 2 above.

-C. Fish - this provision applies only to fish.
-Tenants may, provided they adhere to the requirements of this policy, own fish and birds in addition to a domestic cat or a domestic dog.

-1. No prior approval is required for fish kept in a single aquarium in accordance with the terms of this policy.
-The Housing Authority must be notified of the presence of an aquarium in the Unit.
-A form will be provided by the Housing Authority for the Tenant to complete.

-- 2. Fish may be maintained in the Unit in an aquarium, which contains not more than 30 gallons of water. - 3.
-Special approval and authorization must be obtained from the Housing Authority for more than one (1) aquarium. - 4.
+Gateway Crossing must be notified of the presence of any such birds.
+A form will be provided by Gateway Crossing for the Tenant to complete.
+Any replacement birds obtained must be in strict compliance with the requirements of Item 2 above. - ${\bf C.}$ Fish this provision applies only to fish.
+Tenants may, provided they adhere to the requirements of this policy, own fish and birds in addition to a domestic cat or a domestic dog. - No prior approval is required for fish kept in a single aquarium in accordance with the terms of this policy.
+Gateway Crossing must be notified of the presence of an aquarium in the Unit.
+A form will be provided by Gateway Crossing for the Tenant to complete. - 2.
+Fish may be maintained in the Unit in an aquarium, which contains not more than 30 gallons of water. - 3.
+Special approval and authorization must be obtained from Gateway Crossing for more than one (1) aquarium. - 4.
 At no time are fish to be kept that are considered to be vicious.
 For example, a piranha or any other fish that is considered extremely voracious are prohibited.